 Antarctica is the most remote and challenging part of the planet.
 The Australian Antarctic Program has air and sea transport to get expeditioners south and enable them to travel around the continent.
-The logistical support also ensures the program can undertake wide-ranging marine, ice and aviation-based research and resupply of our stations.
+The logistical support also ensures the program can undertake marine, ice and aviation-based scientific research and resupply our stations.

 Read more about Antarctic aviation and the logistics of travelling on a ship voyage.